 The NODS option

-The NODS option (which stands for “no details”) suppresses the printing of detailed information about each file when you specify the _ALL_ option.
+The NODS option (“no details”) suppresses the printing of detailed information about each file when you specify the ALL option.

 proc contents data=work._all_ nods;